 Key Stage 5

-At KS5 students follow the AQA course in A-level Mathematics and A-level Statistics:
+At KS5 students follow the Edexcel course in A-level Mathematics and A-level Statistics:

-- For A-level Mathematics students study 4 x 50 min of core mathematics and 2 x 50 min of Applied Mathematics per week.
-Students take core mathematics 1 and 2 and then choose between mechanics or decision maths for their applied module, with examinations at the end of the year for each individual module.
-Each student will complete a number of key assessment tasks during the year with their progress monitored closely to ensure they achieve their maximum potential.
+- For A-level Mathematics students study 4 x 50 min of Pure Mathematics and 2 x 50 min of Applied Mathematics per week.
+Students will be examined in two Pure examinations and one Applied examination at the end of the course, each carrying equal weighting.
+The Applied examination will consist of Statistics questions in Section A, and Mechanics questions in section B. Each student will complete a number of key assessment tasks during the year with their progress monitored closely to ensure they achieve their maximum potential.

-- For A-level Statistics students study 6 x 50 min of core statistics per week.
-Students take core statistics 1, 2 and 3, with examinations at the end of the year for each individual module.
+- For A-level Statistics students study 6 x 50 min of Statistics per week.
+Students will be examined in three Statistics examinations at the end of the course.
 Each student will complete a number of key assessment tasks during the year with their progress monitored closely to ensure they achieve their maximum potential.

 Our links with Mathematics faculties at certain universities enable us to enrich our Mathematics curriculum with university lectures and study days.

-Our team spirit is a major strength of the faculty.
+Our team spirit is a major strength of our Faculty.
 We firmly believe that the basic curriculum is enhanced by regular participation in extra-curricular activities.
 Some examples of these activities include participation in UKMT Mathematical Challenges and Team competition, and master classes to stretch the gifted and talented.

-We also run extra support sessions to students in all years in order to provide them with the opportunity to seek out additional support if they feel that they need it.
+We also run extra support sessions for students in all years in order to provide them with the opportunity to seek out additional support if they feel that they need it.